Media & Entertainment (MAE)

 As Needed.

-Students are introduced to photography as a journalistic medium and hone their skills as visual storytellers across subjects, including ethical image creation and editing for print, broadcast and digital media.
+Students are introduced to photography as a journalistic medium and hone their skills as visual storytellers across print and digital media.

 Corequisite: None.